 - allowing households to move from one shared ownership property to another.

 Whilst delivering shared ownership was the primary focus of SOAP 2016-21, the Housing White Paper (February 2017) marked a shift in policy to delivering a wider range of affordable housing, including for social and affordable rent.
 Following the Autumn Budget 2017, the total budget for the programme was £9.1 billion to 2020/21.
+The Affordable Homes Programme 2021-26 marks something of a return to a focus on shared ownership (see below).

 In the 2018 Budget the Chancellor announced that Stamp Duty Land Tax relief for first-time buyers would be extended to all first-time buyers of shared ownership properties valued up to £500,000.
 Alongside the 2018 Budget the Government published a call for proposals to lever private sector funding and capacity to deliver into the shared ownership sector.